rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 > __Genome editing__ [Def.[^HGE-Book]] — The process by which the genome sequence is changed through the intervention of a DNA break or other DNA modification.
 >
 >
-> __Gene Therapy__ [Def.[^Bioethics-Dict]] — ... a set of technologies aimed at correcting genes that have been injured (mutations) and cause new diseases as a conse- quence.
+> __Gene Therapy__ [Def.[^Bioethics-Dict]] — ... a set of technologies aimed at correcting genes that have been injured (mutations) and cause new diseases as a consequence.
 Gene therapy involves introducing DNA containing a functioning gene (created by genetically modified viruses) into a patient to correct the effects of a disease-causing mutation.
 There are two basic types of gene therapy depending on the cells targeted or treated: somatic and germline therapy.
 Most cells of the human body are somatic cells and transferring DNA to such (differentiated, non-reproductive) cells will just produce effects in this patient without being transmitted to the patient’s off- spring.
 Cells of the germline are gamete cells (undifferentiated, reproductive), eggs, and sperm and any change in them will be transmitted to the patient’s children
 >
 > __Genetic Modification__ [Def.[^Bioethics-Dict]] — Genetically modified organisms (GMOs) are those whose genetic material has been altered via genetic engineering such as molecular cloning, recombinant DNA technology, gene delivery in which the three Ts (transformation, transfection, and transduction) are used to introduce foreign DNA, and gene editing.<br> ...the genetic modification or manipulation of an organism today is brought about by using different bioengineering techniques that alter the genome of an organism by introducing or transferring fragments of DNA from other species (transgene) to create a new organism (a GMO) that expresses the desired features.
 >